-Each day in Australia, 8.6 Australians take their own lives by suicide, 3139 in total each year.
-Of those 6 per day are men often in tragic ways leaving a trail of heartbreak experienced by their family members left behind and then the many thousands of affected children this will impact throughout their entire lives.
+Every day, 8.6 Australians take their own lives by suicide – 3,139 each year.
+Six of those are men.
+They leave behind a trail of heartbreak, experienced by the family members left behind and the thousands of affected children that are impacted throughout their entire lives.

-As a child Acacia Connections’ founder Greg Kentish was told and greatly impacted by the story of his own father who lived the majority of his life without his father ( who was killed in WW2) and the heartbreak and lifelong impact this caused losing his dad at the tender age of 6 years.
+As a child, Acacia Connections’ founder, Greg Kentish, was told the story of his own father who lived the majority of his life without his father.
+Killed in WWII, Greg was greatly affected by the heartbreak and lifelong impact his father experienced due to losing his dad at the tender age of six.

-Greg Kentish believes that truly helping people with the highest quality EAP ( Employee Assistance Programs)in Australia and the world, will help to save the many spouses, partners and children from the effect of losing their parent and the deep profound impact that carries on from this sudden death, often through more than one generation.
+Greg Kentish believes truly helping people with the highest-quality Employee Assistance Program in Australia will help to save the many spouses, partners, and children from the effect of losing their parent and the deep, multigenerational impact that carries on from this sudden death.

-Greg is inspired by his grandfathers kindness, tenacity, generous heart and pure desire to help those in need as a life-long calling, something Greg continues each day.
+Greg is inspired by his grandfather’s tenacity, generous heart, and pure desire to help those in need as a life-long calling, something Greg continues each day.

-A deeply personal pursuit that continues the helping work that Len Kentish did in the 1930’s and 1940’s, as a Coastwatcher helping and supporting many hundreds of Australian lives in the Northern Territory, Greg will help millions of Australians through his business, Acacia Connection.
+Acacia Connections’ history is a deeply personal pursuit that continues the helping work that Len Kentish did in the 1930s and 1940s as a Coastwatcher.
+Len’s legacy as a Coastwatcher involved helping and supporting hundreds of Australian lives in the Northern Territory – a legacy Greg will continue by helping millions of Australians and International-based people through Acacia Connections.

-On the 19th of February, 1943 Len Kentish, 35 years old was murdered by his Japanese captors in a unique and tragic war story rarely known in Australia – the only Australian civilian captured and killed as a Japanese POW from Australian waters in Darwin in WW2.
+On the 19th of February 1943, Len Kentish, only 35 years old, was murdered by his Japanese captors in a unique and tragic war story rarely known in Australia.
+Len was the only Australian civilian captured and killed as a Japanese POW from Australian waters in Darwin during WWII.

-Lens murder left his family with a widow, 38 years, 3 children aged 8 yrs, 6 yrs and 2 yrs without a father for the rest of their lives.
+Len’s murder left his family with a widow at 38 years old and three children, aged eight, six, and two, without a father for the rest of their lives.
 This had an incredible affect on this family and still does today.